Haldane Duncan

-Haldane Duncan (25 July 1940 – 26 December 2018) was a Scottish television producer and director, best known for his contributions to soap operas.
+Haldane Duncan (25 July 1940 – 26 December 2018) was a Scottish television producer and director, particularly of soap operas.

 Career

 Early years

-In 1958, Duncan left George Heriot's School in Edinburgh to take up a career in Insurance.
+In 1958, Duncan left George Heriot's School in Edinburgh to take up a career in insurance.
 In 1965, after attending the College of Drama in Glasgow (now the Royal Conservatoire of Scotland), Duncan moved to working in the Theatre in Edinburgh, firstly at the Traverse in its original location in James' Court on the Lawnmarket under Jim Haynes.
 He then became a founder member of The Royal Lyceum Theare of Edinburgh where Tom Fleming was the artistic director.
-Tom Conti, Brian Cox and Eileen McCallum were also in that Company.
+Tom Conti, Brian Cox and Eileen McCallum were also in that company.
 In 1967, he got a job in television with the BBC working as a "holiday relief" assistant floor manager on programmes such as the popular music television show Top of the Pops, and the children's show, Crackerjack, hosted by Leslie Crowther.

 For a few months he worked with Dennis Main Wilson on a pilot Sit Com for Jimmy Tarbuck by Johnny Speight called To Lucifer a Son.
 He then worked on shows starring Dusty Springfield, with guests such as Tom Jones, Scott Walker and Mel Tormé. recorded at the BBC Television Theatre in Shepherd's Bush.
-His last series in London was the BBC's first Light Entertainment series in colour, Once more with Felix, starring Julie Felix.
-Both series were Produced and Directed by Stanley Dorfman.
+His last series in London was the BBC's first light entertainment series in colour, Once more with Felix, starring Julie Felix.
+Both series were produced and directed by Stanley Dorfman.